Everything you need to know about using PyPI Stats.

 If a package isn't in our database yet, we'll automatically start loading its data from Google BigQuery.
 This usually takes a few minutes — just refresh the page shortly.

-Create an account to save packages to your dashboard, set up alerts, and unlock Pro features like extended history and CSV exports.
+Create an account to add packages to your watchlist, set up alerts, and unlock Pro features like extended history and CSV exports.

 Each package dashboard includes: